wp-plugins/food-and-drink-menu/readme.txt

 6. Upgrade to Food and Drink Menu Pro at [Theme of the Crop](http://themeofthecrop.com/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu "Buy the Food and Drink Menu Pro plugin") for discounted prices, sales and specials, custom dietary icons, and more

 == Changelog ==

+= 1.4.1 (2014-08-24) =
+* Fix: nested `the_content` filters cause plugin conflicts
+* Fix: Menu Section taxonomy should not be hierarchical
+* Update Simple Admin Pages library to v2.0.a.7

 = 1.4 (2014-07-18) =
 * Add support for menu and menu item archives, including taxonomies